-We have a wealth of experience in dealing with equine and animal claims.
+We have a wealth of experience in dealing with equine and animal insurance claims.

 Claims of this type involve niche expertise, not least in relation to liability investigations.
 In addition to the usual causes of action, a sound knowledge of the Animals Act 1971 and associated case law is required.